Pipe Viewer: Online Manual

 -i SEC, --interval SEC

 Wait SEC seconds between updates.
 The default is to update every second.
-Note that this can be a decimal such as 0.1.
+The value of SEC can be a decimal such as “0.1”.

 -m SEC, --average-rate-window SEC

-Compute current average rate over a SEC seconds window for average rate and ETA calculations (default 30 seconds).
+Compute current average rate over a SEC seconds window for average rate and ETA calculations.
+The default is 30 seconds.
+The value must be an integer.

 -w WIDTH, --width WIDTH